MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 The simple temperature converter PWA you built so far only scratches the surface of what PWAs can do.
 The previous steps are important prerequisites for any PWA, but there are important best practices that will make your PWA feel like a real app when installed.

-When users install applications, they have certain expectations of what these applications can do, for example:
+When users install applications, they have certain expectations of what these applications can do; for example:

 * Users expect apps to work offline.
-* Users expect apps to integrate within the operating system by, for example, handling files.
+* Users expect apps to integrate within the operating system, such as by handling files.
 * Users expect apps to perform non-trivial computing tasks.
 * Users expect to find apps in app stores.